 Although these things don’t directly correlate with a candidate’s ability to do a job, they do have a significant bearing on whether they’ll ultimately be happy at the company and stick around for the long haul.
-Even the most qualified candidate isn’t likely to last if they clash on a personal level with their managers, reports, or peers.
-So, in addition to assessing candidates’ hard skills and qualifications, be sure to give adequate weight to culture fit when hiring, as well.
+Even the most qualified candidate isn’t likely to last if they clash personally with their managers, reports, or peers.
+So, in addition to assessing candidates’ hard skills and qualifications, be sure to give adequate weight to culture fit when hiring.

 Doing things the same way you always have

 From candidate expectations to virtual interviews, hiring norms have changed dramatically in the last year alone.
-If you’re still relying on the same systems you used pre-pandemic, you’re setting yourself up for a hiring mistake.
-To make working for you a compelling offer to the best candidates, take a close look at your hiring process to make sure it’s up to current best practices.
+If you still rely on the same systems you used pre-pandemic, you’re setting yourself up for a hiring mistake.
+To make working for you a compelling offer to the best candidates, closely examine your hiring process to ensure it’s up to current best practices.

 Avoiding the same old, same old also applies to how you get the word out about a position.
-If you copy and paste your openings to the same few job boards, you’re going to attract the same mediocre pool of applicants.
-Make sure you’re getting in front of fresh candidates by using channels like social media to broaden your reach.
+If you copy and paste your openings to the same few job boards, you will attract the same mediocre pool of applicants.
+Ensure you’re getting in front of fresh candidates by using channels like social media to broaden your reach.

 Failing to check references

-While tedious, reference-checking helps you avoid pitfalls that you wouldn’t otherwise uncover during routine applicant screening.
-And, on the flip side, a glowing reference could help seal the deal for a candidate who has a great resume but perhaps wasn’t the strongest interviewer.
+While tedious, reference-checking helps avoid pitfalls you wouldn’t otherwise uncover during routine applicant screening.
+And on the flip side, a glowing reference could help seal the deal for a candidate with a great resume but perhaps wasn’t the strongest interviewer.

 Going the DIY route

-When you need your car repaired, you could attempt to do it yourself.
+You could do your car yourself when you need it repaired.
 You might get lucky and save a little money… but you might be back to square one (and lose a lot of time in the process) if you don’t do it correctly the first time.
 Hiring works in much the same way.
-If you lack hiring expertise and decide to go the DIY route, you run the risk of making a hiring mistake that costs you time and money.
+If you lack hiring expertise and decide to go the DIY route, you risk making a hiring mistake that costs you time and money.